microsoft/vscode-docs/docs/languages/javascript.md

 ## Snippets

-VS Code has several built-in snippets that will come up as you type or you can press `kb(editor.action.triggerSuggest)` (**Trigger Suggest**) and you will see a context specific list of suggestions.
+VS Code has several built-in snippets that will come up as you type, or you can press `kb(editor.action.triggerSuggest)` (**Trigger Suggest**) and you will see a context specific list of suggestions.

 ![built in javascript snippet foreach](images/javascript/javascript_snippets.gif)